Estate Planning Services

 What is Estate Planning?

 Estate planning and the preparation of accompanying legal documents address the management of your health care and property if you become disabled or die.
 Preparing your estate planning materials in advance can help your loved ones save money, reduce stress and uncertainty, and help families stay focused on carrying out your wishes while caring for each other.
 Our office can work with you to create estate planning materials including the necessary Will and Trust documents, along with other Advance Directives, necessary to direct the distribution of your assets after death in accordance with your wishes.
 Advance Directives can be used to provide direction for your healthcare if you become unconscious or unable to provide that direction yourself.
+For more details contact our experienced Indianapolis estate planning attorneys.

 Consider the Importance of your Will: